Sleepytale Logo

 Rowan's father tilted his head.

-“Maybe next time someone tells a Jack and the Beanstalk bedtime story,” Jack went on, “they can say the giant was kind, and that the boy came back to visit instead of to take.”
+"Maybe next time someone tells a story about Jack and a beanstalk at bedtime," Jack went on, "they can say the giant was kind.
+And that the boy came back to visit instead of to take."

 The giant's mouth curved into a slow smile.